You can upload file attachments (documents, spreadsheets, presentations) to the knowbly™ Content Manager for use in your courses.

 When searching, you can filter your file assets by type by selecting PDF, Documents, Presentations, or Spreadsheets.

-If you need a local version of any asset type, download the file by opening the tile menu and selecting Download.
+If you need a local version of any asset type, download the file by opening the tile options menu and selecting Download.

 Note: Microsoft Office non-XML formats are converted to open office XML standards on upload and any subsequent download.
 Specifically, DOC, XLS, and PPT will be converted to DOCX, XLSX, and PPTX at the initial upload.